 Shopify Sales Features

-Shopify comes with built-in sales tools and features that are sufficient for building and running an online store, but you will need to use and, in some cases, pay for apps for some more advanced features.
+Shopify comes with built-in sales tools and features sufficient for building and running an online store, but you will need to use and, in some cases, pay for apps for more advanced features.

 Thankfully, the Shopify App Store has more than 1,500 apps, some of which are free and others paid, and some of which are in-house and others developed by third parties, which you can choose from.

-Then again, you need to be careful when selecting which apps to use for your website because the monthly and annual maintenance price can grow rapidly if you use too many paid apps.
+Then again, you need to be careful when selecting which apps to use for your website because the monthly and annual maintenance prices can grow rapidly if you use too many paid apps.

 Here are some of the best Shopify sales tools and features to look forward to if you become a client of the platform:

-- A tipping feature which can be customized for asking your customers at checkout for a tip or for donations to a preferred charity
+- A tipping feature that can be customized for asking your customers at checkout for a tip or for donations to a preferred charity

 - The Express theme is perfect for restaurants and allows for easy setup of an online store and other features like reservations